telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/convert-to-image/using-image-format-provider.md

 # Using SkiaImageFormatProvider

 Since R3 2022 the __RadPdfProcessing__ library support converting entire documents to images.
-This is achieved by using the third party library SkiaSharp.
+This is achieved by using the third party library [SkiaSharp](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/graphics/skiasharp/).
 You can convert to various formats, using synchronous or asynchronous export.

 >important This feature is only available in the NET Standard version of the suite.
-For other versions check the fllowing article: [ThumbnailFactory](https://docs.telerik.com/devtools/wpf/controls/radpdfviewer/features/export-fixedpage-to-image)
+For other versions check the following article: [ThumbnailFactory](https://docs.telerik.com/devtools/wpf/controls/radpdfviewer/features/export-fixedpage-to-image)
 >

 ## Required packages